 BEST IN CATEGORY AWARD

-Assigned to the best film in each category
+Assigned to the best film in each category to the project's Director

-Eligibility: All films in competition
+Eligibility: All films in competition / Must be at least a NY Premiere

-Jury: Assigned by the panels of external Judges.
+Jury: Assigned by panels of external Judges.

 * BEST FEATURE NARRATIVE

-Prizes: $5,000 credit towards a studio rental offered by Be Electric
+- $10,000 credit towards a studio rental offered by Be Electric

-* BEST FEATURE DOC
+* BEST FEATURE DOCUMENTARY

 * BEST SHORT NARRATIVE

-* BEST SHORT DOC
+* BEST SHORT DOCUMENTARY

 * BEST EXPERIMENTAL